Latest Press Briefing:

 News Coverage, Interviews, Accolades & Protests

-Title image is an enhanced video screen grab.
+Title image on blog homepage is an enhanced video screen grab.

 A Request to my Facebook Friends: If you have a comment I encourage you to enter it below instead of on Facebook.
 This way everyone can participate in the conversation!